fylgja/site/src/components/base.md

 As with almost all of our components, you can configure CSS variables to add your own look/style.

-Direct control on the base styles, You can you modify the following SCSS variables.
+Direct control on the base styles, you can you modify the following SCSS variables.

 ```scss
 // Typography